SAML-Toolkits/php-saml/README.md

 Security Guidelines
 -------------------

-If you believe you have discovered a security vulnerability in this toolkit, please report it at https://www.onelogin.com/security with a description.
-We follow responsible disclosure guidelines, and will work with you to quickly find a resolution.
+If you believe you have discovered a security vulnerability in this toolkit, please report it as an issue

 Why add SAML support to my software?